clxrityy/hbd/README.md

 - [x] make it so commands only work in the command channel(s)
   - [ ] also so that there can be mulitple command channels
-- [ ] add configuration for multiple birthdays
+- [ ] add configuration for announcing multiple birthdays
 - [x] add configuration for giving the _birthday_ role
   - [x] and removing once the day is over
 - [ ] add the ability for guild admins to configure the _"happy birthday"_ message/embed
-- [ ] add the abiltiy for guild admins to change birthdays
+- [x] add the abiltiy for guild admins to change birthdays
-  - and/or change settings to allow people to change theirs
+  - [x] and/or change settings to allow people to change theirs
-    - certain role can update their birthday(?)
+    - [ ] certain role can update their birthday(?)
 - [ ] add the ability to configure only a certain role(s) to be able to set their birthday
 - [ ] add a command to list birthdays (all or by month/day)